V-Rajasekar/cloud/Personal Finance/Basics of Stock Picking.md

 ## How to  value a stock ?
 1. what is the company doing?
 2. How is there finance looks?
-Check the companies annual report to see there business ver
+Check the companies annual report to see there business vertical and their finance
-> Check there revenue chart ( Revenue and Earning before TAX)
+* Check there revenue chart ( Revenue and Earning before TAX)
 > Revenue (sales)
 > Earning before TAX(Profite)
 >EV/EBITDA valudation method.